ajmal017/interactive-brokers-python/readme.md

 -download : https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib

-terminal, and change directory to your the file that you downloaded. and run the commend below.
+terminal, and change directory to the file where you downloaded. and run the commend below.

 ```
 pip install {name of the file}